CANopenNode/CANopenNode/doc/gettingStarted.md

     4 w 0x1010 1 u32 0x65766173
     [0] OK

+0x65766173 are ascii characters for 's', 'a', 'v', 'e', so it is easier to simply write visible string instead of unsigned 32.
+This is equivalent to the above command:

+    4 w 0x1010 1 vs save
+    [0] OK

 More details about Object dictionary variables can be found in CiA301 standard or in example/DS301_profile.md file.